 Providing Authentication for your Services

-This chapter describes how the Traffic Manager can authenticate users remotely against external services.
+This chapter describes how the Virtual Traffic Manager can authenticate users remotely against external services.

 Overview

-When a user connects to a service provided through the Traffic Manager, their credentials can be validated against the records held at a remote service rather than on the Traffic Manager itself.
+When a user connects to a service provided through the Virtual Traffic Manager, their credentials can be validated against the records held at a remote service rather than on the Virtual Traffic Manager itself.

-Configuring the Traffic Manager for KCD (Kerberos Constrained Delegation)
+•Configuring the Virtual Traffic Manager for KCD (Kerberos Constrained Delegation)

 Some mechanisms might be license key controlled.
 See your support provider for details.